 It's been a big lesson in life that things don't work out the way you envision.
-You're not always in charge.
+You're not always in charge. ∞ Bartley, a 27-year-old from Prince Edward Island

 The previous chapter discussed the internal factors that impacted the strategies that participants used to progress on their career journeys.
 In this chapter, the external factors are explored.